-Within all University residence halls, each resident room is secured by either a deadbolt or knob lock.
+Within all University residence halls, each residential room is secured by either a deadbolt or knob lock.
 Deadbolts and knobs come keyed with a special interchangeable core.
-This core allows only a specially cut key to access the lock.
+This core, in the lock, allows only a specially cut key to access the core.
 The lock system and custom key blanks are specially ordered from the manufacturer and are not able to be duplicated at a local hardware store or locksmith.
 Ordering these special key blanks, from the manufacturer, is only permitted by authorized University personnel.
 In the event a student's residential room key is lost/stolen, a new core and key will be issued.
 This replacement ensures that if the key is found by someone else, it cannot be used to access the student's room.
 It is incumbent on the resident(s) of the room to notify Residence Life, Public Safety or Maintenance that their space is vulnerable.
 Fees may be assessed to situations where there was personal negligence.
+Student who lose their key are subject to a \$75 lock change fee.